vinceumo/todo/Article.md

 }
 ```

-In our HTML file we want to include it.
+In our HTML file, we want to include it.

 ```html
 <link rel="manifest" href="manifest.json">